CDRT/mk_docs/docs/ref/bios/settings/thinkstation/networksetup.md

 Accepts HTTPs URLs only.

+!!! info ""
-?> Use `Tls Auth Configuration` to import the CA (Certificate Authority) to support the HTTPs boot.
+    Use `Tls Auth Configuration` to import the CA (Certificate Authority) to support the HTTPs boot.

 <!--
 | WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |